Blog & Other Resources

 Staying Warm and Safe: Tips for Safely Using Supplemental Heating

-With colder weather approaching, homeowners may be considering using supplementary heating sources, such as space heaters, woodstoves, and fireplaces, to offset heating bills.
+Low temperatures often lead to higher energy cost, so homeowners may be using supplementary heating sources, such as space heaters, woodstoves, and fireplaces, to offset heating bills.
 These alternative heating sources, if not used properly, can contribute to an increased risk of fire, according to the Insurance Information Institute (I.I.I.).
 Here are some tips for safely using supplemental heating.

 Portable Space Heaters